yang968/Trickstr/README.md

 Post forms show a smooth transition and does not overlap any of the posts listed above or below.

+**Users reblog posts**

+Users can reblog their own or other's posts by clicking on the reblog button on the footer of the post.
+Reblogging a post will increment `notes` counter.

-**Users can view the feed**
+**Users can view the feed and see their own posts**

 When a user is logged in, they can view the feed of posts.
 Most recent posts appear on top.
-These posts display author's avatar, username, title and description for text posts, caption for photo posts, notes (sum of likes, comments, and reblogs).
+These posts display author's avatar, username, title and description for text posts, caption for photo posts, notes (sum of likes and reblogs).

+Users can also click on `Your Posts` and see a list of their own posts and reblogs.

 **Users can like a post and see liked posts**